mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

   ```

 - The `onColumnOrderChange` prop callback now is called only when a column, that is being reordered, is dropped in another position.
-- The `singleSelect` column type now has a default value formatter that returns the `label` correspoding to the selected value when `valueOptions` is an array of objects.
+- The `singleSelect` column type now has a default value formatter that returns the `label` corresponding to the selected value when `valueOptions` is an array of objects.
-  As consequence, any existing value formatter will not be applied to the individual options anymore, but only to the text of the cell.
+  As a consequence, any existing value formatter will not be applied to the individual options anymore, but only to the text of the cell.
   It is recommended to migrate `valueOptions` to an array of objects to be able to add a custom label for each value.
   To override the label used for each option when the cell is in edit mode or in the filter panel, the following components now support a `getOptionLabel` prop: